 On successful completion of this course, participants will be issued a ‘Statement of Attainment’ certifying competence of the above units.
 To obtain an ‘ACDC licence’, a person makes application to the Department of Primary Industries (DPI) on the approved form and forwards that to the DPI with a certified copy of the accredited qualification and the appropriate licence fee.

-Our facility is at PCYC Youth Avenue, Nambour QLD 4560.
+Our facilities are at the PCYC Youth Avenue, Nambour QLD 4560 and PCYC Pine Rivers Bray Park Brisbane.
 Training could be delivered during a time that will suit the client.
 Please contact us to discuss different time frames and minimum numbers.

 LT Training does not offer RPL for the ACDC course.